-Nitrous oxide, also known as laughing gas, could help patients with treatment-resistant depression, according to a new study.
+Nitrous oxide, also known as laughing gas, could help patients with treatment-resistant depression, according to some researchers.

 New research reports that a similar clinical outcome can be achieved even with a much lower dose of laughing gas (a 25% mix).
 Participants who underwent this process saw improvements in their condition for upwards of two weeks while having fewer and less intense side effects.